bqst/nextjs-domain-parking-template/README.md

 # 🅿️ Next.js Domain Parking Template

-This project is a Next.js application designed for a website that displays a domain for sale.
-It includes a contact form that allows users to send messages via email.
+If you have a domain that you're not using like me, you can use this template to create a simple website that displays the domain for sale.
+This template includes a contact form that allows users to send messages via email.
 Upon form submission, an email is sent using Resend.
+Deploy this template with Vercel, configure the environment variables, and set up your domain to point to the Vercel deployment to start parking your domain.

 ## Deploy with Vercel